stripe-archive/mongoriver/README.md

 ## Version history

+### 0.5

+Move from the Moped driver to the native Mongo 2.0 driver.

 ### 0.4

 Add support for [tokumx](http://www.tokutek.com/products/tokumx-for-mongodb/).
 Backwards incompatible changes to persistent tailers to accomodate that.
 See [UPGRADING.md](UPGRADING.md).